-Laboratory QC procedures will be conducted in a manner consistent with relevant state and federal regulatory guidance.
+Laboratory QC procedures will be conducted in accordance with the laboratory Standard Operating Procedures (SOP), which are referenced in the QAPP that accompanies this SAP.
 Deliverables will contain the supporting documentation necessary for data validation.
 Internal laboratory QC checks will include method blanks, matrix spike/matrix spike duplicate samples, surrogate samples, calibration standards, and laboratory control standards (LCS).